 Join curator Imani Robinson in conversation with ONCA’s resident artists Matice Moore, Tsai Tung Li and Laurèl Hadleigh at the launch event for the exhibition of works emerging from their Lost Species Day residency on the Barge.

-The ticketed talks will take place from 6 – 7pm and the gallery will be open to all from 7 – 8pm.
+Reserve your place at the conversation here.
+The ticketed talks will take place from 6 -7 and the gallery will be open to all from 7 – 8pm.